Introducing QA to Agile team

-Introducing a QA team into a software development lifecycle (SDLC) usually starts with initial knowledge transfer phase that may take from a week up to a couple of months.
+Introducing QA consultants into a software development lifecycle (SDLC) usually starts with an initial knowledge transfer phase that may take from a week up to a couple of months.
 By default, knowledge transfer phase duration depends on two significant factors:

-- Development phase – QA team that starts it work simultaneously with development team requires less effort to get on board in comparison with the latest project phases, when the requirements are partly outdated due to changes in technical decisions or business priorities.
+- Development phase.
+QA team that starts working simultaneously with the development team requires less effort to get on board in comparison with the latest project phases when the requirements are partly outdated due to changes in technical decisions or business priorities.

-- Project and domain/area complexity – providing QA for typical end users’ products (e.g., social networks or shop sites) doesn’t require long period of team adaptation in comparison with complex business solutions.
+- Project and domain/area complexity.
+Providing QA for typical end-users’ products (e.g., social networks or shop sites) doesn’t require a long period of team adaptation in comparison with complex business solutions.

 However, there is another factor to consider – process adaptation.
-I’d like to cover this aspect based on Agile environment (Scrum in particular).
-According to A1QA experience with more than 100 projects completed using Scrum, there are three significant issues each team faces:
+I’d like to cover this aspect based on the Agile environment (Scrum in particular).
+According to a1qa experience with more than 100 projects completed using Scrum, there are three significant issues each team faces:

 1. Development team has never worked with QA professionals before